sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 The TAM Queue Latency Monitor feature supports the new management framework and KLISH CLI for configuration.
 The following configuration and status information is available.

 - To activate / de-activate the feature
-- To create/clear appropriate Queue Latency Monitor configuration on per flow-group or per port-group basis and switch-wide.
+- To create/clear appropriate Queue Latency Monitor configuration on per flow-group or per tam if-group basis and switch-wide.
 - To display current status for the Queue Latency Monitor on a per session basis.

 ### 1.1.3 Scalability Requirements